mercadopago/devsite-docs/guides/plugins/unofficial/vtex/configure-payment-conditions.en.md

 >
 > Important
 >
-> Verify in your VTEX application store that the App **Mercado Pago Payment APP** has been installed to use the **MercadoPagoPro, MercadoPagoWallet and MercadoPagoOff**  payment conditions, or request its installation by the VTEX team through a ticket in [VTEX Support](https://help.vtex.com/en/support).
+> Verify in your VTEX application store that the App **Mercado Pago Payment APP** has been installed to use the **MercadoPagoPro, MercadoPagoWallet and MercadoPagoOff**  payment conditions, or request its installation by the VTEX team through [VTEX Support](https://help.vtex.com/en/support).

-The configuration of **payment conditions** is done in the **Payment conditions** tab of the **Settings** menu in the **Payments** module in the VTEX platform administrator portal.
+The configuration of payment conditions is done in the **Payment conditions** tab of the **Settings** menu in the **Payments** module in the VTEX platform administrator portal.
 In this tab, you must click on the "+" button (*Add new payment condition for ...*) and select on eof the following payment conditions:

-* **Credit Card:** this referers to credit card transactions.
-Configuring payment conditions with **credit card** requires that you select the credit card brand that you wish to add.
+* **Credit Card:** this refers to credit card transactions directly on your store's website.
+This setup requires you to select each credit card brand that you want in your store.
 [Click here to see what credit card brands you can select](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/unofficial/vtex/payment-methods).
-In addition, its configuration may require you to complete additional fields to those presented above, depending on whether you select **Prepaid in full** or **In Installments**.
-For more information on how to configure installments in VTEX, click [here](https://help.vtex.com/en/tutorial/condicoes-de-pagamento--tutorials_455#parcelado-sem-juros).
+In addition, your configuration may require you to fill in additional fields depending on the payment terms you select (Cash or Installments).
+For more information on how to configure installments in VTEX, click [here](https://help.vtex.com/en/tutorial/condicoes-de-pagamento--tutorials_455#parcelado-sem-juros). ----[mla, mlu, mlc, mlm, mpe, mco]----
-* **Debit Card:** his referers to debit card transactions.
+* **Debit Card:** this referers to debit card transactions. ------------
-* **Other:** this may refer to transactions with  **MercadoPagoOff**, **MercadoPagoWallet**, or **MercadoPagoPro**.
+* **Other:** this refers to transactions with  **MercadoPagoOff**, **MercadoPagoWallet**, or **MercadoPagoPro**.
-  * If you configure **MercadoPagoPro**, the buyer will pay in the Mercado Pago environment through the modal web form directly in your store.
+  * If you configure **MercadoPagoPro**, the buyer will make the payment in the Mercado Pago environment, via a form presented directly in their store and will have access to all payment methods available on the platform.
-  * If you configure **MercadoPagoWallet**, the buyer completes the payment with the Mercado Pago wallet exclusively for registered users, and once the process is finished, they will return to your store.
+  * If you configure **MercadoPagoWallet**, the buyer will use their Mercado Pago wallet.
+This mode is exclusive to buyers registered in Mercado Pago or Mercado Libre and we suggest using it if you select **Credit Card Payment Condition**.
-  * If you configure **MercadoPagoOff**, you will have access to Boleto Bancário and Payments with PEC (lottery shops), using your MercadoPagoV2 affiliation.  ----[mlb]----
+  * If you configure **MercadoPagoOff**, you can use means of payment in cash, such as Boleto Bancário and PEC (payments at lottery outlets).  ----[mlb]----
-* **Boleto Bancário:** this refers to boleto bancário transactions.
+* **Boleto Bancário:** this refers to boleto bancário transactions **exclusively**.
-* **Pix:** This refers to Pix transactions.
-To configure Pix in your integration with Mercado Pago, it is necessary for your Pix key to be configured as well.
-For more information on how to create your Pix key, click [here](https://www.mercadopago[FAKER][URL][DOMAIN]/stop/pix?url=https%3A%2F%2Fwww.mercadopago.com.br%2Fadmin-pix-keys%2Fmy-keys&authentication_mode=required).
-If you already have your Pix key, the process follows the steps common to the other payment plans. ------------
+* **Pix:** This refers to transactions with Pix via **QR Code** or **Copy and Paste**.
+To configure this payment condition, you must have a Pix key registered in your Mercado Pago account.
+For more information on creating your Pix key, click [here](https://www.mercadopago[FAKER][URL][DOMAIN]/stop/pix?url=https%3A%2F%2Fwww.mercadopago.com.br%2Fadmin-pix-keys%2Fmy-keys&authentication_mode=required). ------------

 ![Configure payment plans](/images/vtex/paymentconditions-en.gif)